 Thousands of heart surgeries are performed every day in the United States.
-In fact, in 2009 alone, surgeons performed 416,000 coronary bypass procedures.
-And even though there is a shortage of donor organs, in 2010, more than 2,300 people had heart transplants.
+In fact, in a recent year, surgeons performed 500,000 coronary bypass procedures.
+And even though there is a shortage of donor organs, more than 2,300 people have heart transplants each year.

 Two major advances in medicine made heart surgery possible: